-If the developer is requesting any waivers of specific EGC Criteria, the worksheet titled Waivers and Workarounds should be completed and sent electronically with the Excel workbook.
+If the Applicant is requesting any waivers of specific EGC Criteria, the worksheet titled Waivers and Workarounds should be completed and sent electronically with the Excel workbook.

-Please note that it is not necessary to complete any of the other worksheets in the workbook at this stage to meet CHFA's requirements.
-The developer, however, should keep an electronic copy of the workbook for use at the carryover and final application stages as updated information is required at these stages utilizing other sections of the workbook.
+It is not necessary to complete any of the other worksheets in the workbook at this stage to meet CHFA's requirements.
+The Applicant, however, should keep an electronic copy of the workbook for use at the Carryover and Final Application stages as updated information is required at these stages utilizing other sections of the workbook.